WSU-kduncan/ceg3120-cicd-dcronauer/Project4/README-CI.md

 can you use the following text from github on making secrets and provide it in .md format so i can copy into a readme. (pasted steps 1-8)
 ```
 3. [Used this for building the .yml file](https://github.com/marketplace/actions/build-and-push-docker-images)
-4. Used CHATGPT for some more guidance as well to break up into chunks to see if i missed anything
+4. Used CHATGPT for some more guidance as well to break up into chunks to see if i missed anything (step three of output helped create .yml file)
 ```
 can you give me steps for how to figure this out
 Part 2 - GitHub Actions and DockerHub